Skip to main content

 COVID-19 regulations and guidelines are changing rapidly, and vary by location.
 Before putting your safety plan and precautions into place, make sure you check the federal, state and local regulations applicable at the time of your event.

 We get it.
-Your calendar is slammed, your inbox is full, and you’re functioning on less than the ideal amount of sleep in order to get it all done.
-After the year we’ve all had, it’s a price you’ll gladly pay to get back to doing what you love—creating amazing celebrations for couples who love your work.
+Your calendar is slammed, your inbox is full, and you’re functioning on less than the ideal amount of sleep to get it all done.
+After the year we’ve all had, it’s a price you’ll gladly pay to get back to doing what you love—creating unforgettable celebrations for couples who love your work.
 But then the worry hits.
 Will you hear the dreaded d-word from your couples?
 Delta Variant.

 How Couples are Thinking About the COVID Delta Variant